 College Persistence Fund:

-Application is now open for Fall semester.
+Application is now open for Spring semester.
 The purpose of the Friendship College Persistence Fund is to assist Friendship alumni, currently enrolled in college, in managing financial hardships that can hinder students from entering or persisting through college.

 Application and Disbursement Process: